Prophet is card battler where you challenge rival prophets to gather a following of your own.

 Part of Candivore's

-This is a fantasy, magical world, but it starts out as intimate and personal before the player is thrown into the depths.
+Antlers' setting is a fantasy, magical world, but it starts out as intimate and personal before the player is thrown into the depths.

 I experimented with dynamic mixing using snapshots planted in ambience and music events, to easily shift focus in some key moments between the player and the environment.